-5.2.12 Site Option CRFD3 Stowfield has been screened out because there are no European Sites close enough or with a pathway present to result in any conceivable effect on conservation objectives.
-The nearest European Site is the Wye Valley Woodlands SAC at about 1.5km at its closest point (south west).
-It is deemed too distant to be possible that the effects of mineral extraction could have a likely significant effect on the listed habitats or lesser horseshoe bats.
-No barriers to bat movement or loss of important habitat or underground roosting areas could occur.
+5.2.12 Site Option CRFD3 Stowfield has been screened out because there are no European Sites close enough, or with a pathway present, or related features that could be significantly affected to result in any conceivable effect on conservation objectives.
+The nearest European Site is the Wye Valley Woodlands SAC just under

+1km at its closest point (south west).
+Wye Valley and Forest of Dean SAC is further away at over 2.5km at its closest point (south east).
+It is deemed too distant to be possible that the effects of mineral extraction could have a likely significant effect on the listed habitats or lesser horseshoe bats there or those bats arising from there or associated with either of the SACs that may visit parts of CRFD3.
+No barriers to bat movement or loss of important habitat (including flyways) or underground roosting areas could occur.
+Much existing habitat remains all around the quarry for bats to continue to use.
 Parcel B is part of an active quarry and consented minerals extension which has already been screened by previous planning processes and deemed that there would be not likely significant effect on any European Site.
-Parcel A constitutes a very small linear extension of narrow width to the already consented parcel B and is further away than Parcel B from any part of the Wye valley Woodlands SAC.
+Although some habitat will be lost as the consent for the extension is implemented habitat nearby is being enhanced through a S.106 planning obligation and a restoration scheme for the whole of Parcel B based mainly on natural re-colonisation.
+Parcel C is a smaller area within Parcel B which would be deepened below existing Parcel B given previous surveys and assessments and that this is largely a working quarry already it is not likely that roosting or foraging features would be lost that could have any likely significant effect on bats associated with any of the SACs.
+Parcel A constitutes a very small linear extension of narrow width to the already consented parcel B it is insignificant given this and the large areas of surrounding habitat and the planning obligations already in place to conserve and enhance conditions for bats in and around Stowfield Quarry..